FTLam11/fronk-tolks/README.md

 Tests can help us **understand our code better**, and allow us to **confidently change and refactor code**.

-1. Gives us a quick feedback loop
+1. Give us a quick feedback loop

 > To err is human...
 [Alexander Pope](https://www.dictionary.com/browse/to-err-is-human--to-forgive-divine)